-If you’re a long-time reader of STG, you’ve already heard of Voyageurs National Park: it made our list of the best spots to see the northern lights in the United States!
+If you’re a long-time reader of STG, you’ve already heard of Voyageurs National Park: it made my list of the best spots to see the northern lights in the United States!
 Voyageurs is located in far northern Minnesota near the Canadian border; it’s far enough north for a chance to spot the aurora, and far enough from everything else to ensure great stargazing.

 There are no campgrounds on the ‘mainland’ in Voyageurs National Park – they’re all accessible only by boat/water.
 If you’re planning to do an overnight in the park, check out Boatsetter which allows you to rent a boat from local boat owners!
 (Think Airbnb for boats.)